-Member firms commit to a common set of KPMG values (see section 3.1).
+Member firms commit to a common set of KPMG Values (see section 4.1)

-KPMG International's activities are funded by amounts paid by member firms.
+KPMG Internationals' activities are funded by the member firms.
 The basis for calculating such amounts is approved by the Global Board and consistently applied to the member firms.
 A firm's status as a KPMG member firm and its participation in the KPMG network may be terminated if, among other things, it has not complied with the policies and regulations set by KPMG International or any of its other obligations owed to KPMG International.